strykes/Rust-Unmodded-Addon/README.md

 I haven't found a way to make it launch in background yet (if anybody has any ideas they are welcomed)

+Current commands:
+all player names can be partial

+/help
+/who => shows how many players are on
+/tp PLAYER/STEAMCOMMUNITYID (to teleport to a player) /bring PLAYER/STEAMCOMMUNITYID (to bring someone to you) /kick PLAYER/STEAMCOMMUNITYID (to kick someone)
+/ban PLAYER/STEAMCOMMUNITYID REASON (to ban and kick someone) /day (changes time to day)
+/night (changes time to night)
+/time XX (sets the time to any time you want)
+/scream TEXT (screams and spams the chat)